Void type

 Besides the minimal bit counts, the C++ Standard guarantees that

-- float - single precision floating point type.
-Usually IEEE-754 32 bit floating point type
+- float — single precision floating-point type.
+Matches IEEE-754 binary32 format if supported.

-- double - double precision floating point type.
-Usually IEEE-754 64 bit floating point type
+- double — double precision floating-point type.
+Matches IEEE-754 binary64 format if supported.

 Range of values